kerusan/vapor-serverapplications/README.md

 has its own memory based local datastore but also one using FrontBase for persistance.
 Database storage is handled async for faster access to this service.

-Since this is 0.1 its not yet an integrated working soulutions.
+Since this is 0.1 it's not yet an integrated working solution.
-Also the FrontBase database adaptor/frameworks are not public open source either, but will be later.
+The FrontBase database adaptor/frameworks are also not public open source either, but will be later.
-It is now working in our private developer environment with Vapor 3.0 but we are waiting for Vapor 4.0 before we release it.
-The FrontBase Database Adaptor will then be open sourced.
+It is now working in our private developer environment with Vapor 3.0 but we are waiting for Vapor 4.0 before we release it open sourced.
+DM me for more information.